Healthdirect Free Australian health advice you can count on.

 If you have had a heart attack, it’s even more important to manage your risk factors and follow your treatment plan.
 Make sure you check in frequently with your healthcare team.

-Some risk factors — such as your age, whether you have other health conditions, or your genes — may be outside your control.
+Some risk factors — such as your age, whether you have other health conditions, or your genes — are outside your control.
 Speak with your doctor if you have concerns about developing heart failure, and how you can manage it.

 How is heart failure treated?

-While there is no treatment to reverse or cure heart failure, there is a range of ongoing strategies to help you live longer and enjoy a better quality of life.
+While there is no treatment to reverse or cure heart failure, there are things you can do to help you live longer and enjoy a better quality of life.

 Lifestyle changes